bioneoficial/congenial-octo-giggle/README.md

 ## Description

 Brain Agriculture API is a backend service designed to manage agricultural data, including producer information, farm details, and crop types.
-It is built with Node.js and Express and uses PostgreSQL for data persistence.
+It uses Node.js, Express, PostgreSQL for data persistence and RabbitMQ for managing message queues.

 ## Technologies and Tools